jszmajda/organization_documents/CoC-Primer.md

+### Document Purpose

+This document exists to share what Codes of Conduct are and why communities choose to include them.
+This document attempts to be a reference only and not to select a political stance.

 # What is a Code of Conduct?

 A Code of Conduct (CoC) is a document that defines what a community finds acceptable and not acceptable.